samer--/parscan/README.md

   (Direct.L 21 Direct.^ Direct.L 28)))
 , 36
 ```
-The two most suggestive implementations are in the modules `TopDown` and `BottomUp`,
+The two most elegant implementations are in the modules `TopDown` and `BottomUp`,
 which implement the 'pair of trees' and 'tree of pairs' approaches described by Elliot
 in his talk.
 Once the two tree data types have been defined and supplied with functions
 for mapping, zipping and unzipping, the two scan functions are remarkably similar.
 They